abanskota/t81_577_data_science/weekly_materials/week1/docs/an-introduction-to-aws.md

 Follow the following general steps for launching an EC2 instance from AWS Management Console.
 It may take a few minutes to initialize the instance.

-- Set up and log into your AWS account that you created before.
+- Log into your AWS account that you created before

 - Launch an Amazon EC2 instance in the EC2 dashboard
 - Configure the instance features with the following general guidelines